rsato1007/hackTheQuiz/README.md

 - PostgreSQL

 ## Development Process
 The development process for this app will be a little different from previous projects as I am utilizing a scrum based method designed with single programmer in mind.
+I am also utilizing Jest for unit testing to get practice doing unit testing.

 Additional resources being used in the development process:
 - [Figma](https://www.figma.com/file/MidNKlLLUH2geB3GXSq796/Quiz_App?node-id=0%3A1)